meizabel/documentation/concepts.md

 **Event** is something that happened in the past.
 All changes to an application state are captured as a sequence of events.
 In Spine [events](/java/event.md) are defined as protobuf messages as well.

 **Aggregate** is technically a "concept" and not a file, a class, or a thing you can readily point to in an IDE.
 It is a logical collection of domain objects, that should form an atomic and cohesive whole.
-You may ind more detailed overview of the Aggregate and its definition in Spine in this [article](/java/aggregate.md).
+You may find more detailed overview of the Aggregate and its definition in Spine in this [article](/java/aggregate.md).

 ** Process Manager** coordinates and routes messages between bounded contexts and aggregates.
 You may find a broader explanation of this term  in [CQRS Journey](https://msdn.microsoft.com/en-us/library/jj591569.aspx) book.
 A process manager gives a single place where the routing is defined.